MalteToetzke/Code_Repo_2025-10/README.md

 ## ITEMS

 ### Classifiers
 Replicate the training and validation of the classifiers used in the paper.
+Note: the relevance classifier (relevane_classifier_climatetech.py) automatically downloads the underlying transformer model at runtime from https://huggingface.co/climatebert/distilroberta-base-climate-f, if it is not already stored locally.
+For all other classification scripts, the DeepSeek model requires to setup a token for accessing the API.

 Run the following commands from the Shell to run the classifiers:
 ```